triciadang/CTF/SekaiCTF/evalMe/README.md

 exit 0
 ```

+### XOR Encryption
-This script reads the content of flag.txt, encrypts it using XOR encryption with a predefined key, and then sends the encrypted data, byte by byte, to a remote server using cURL.
-The server URL and endpoint seem to be http://35.196.65.151:30899/, and the data is likely being sent in a structured JSON format as part of the POST request.
+This script reads the content of `flag.txt`, encrypts it using XOR encryption with a predefined key, and then sends the encrypted data, byte by byte, to a remote server using cURL.
+The server URL and endpoint seem to be `http://35.196.65.151:30899/`, and the data is likely being sent in a structured JSON format as part of the POST request.

+### pcap Analysis
 This is where the pcap file comes in.
 It contains the data sent via that POST command.
-So, filtering by: ip.dst ==35.196.65.151 && http.request.method == POST, we get 51 packets that contain the bytes that was sent as seen below:
+So, filtering by: `ip.dst ==35.196.65.151 && http.request.method == POST`, we get 51 packets that contain the bytes that were sent as seen below:

 ![alt text]([https://github.com/triciadang/CTF/SekaiCTF/evalMe/evalMeScreenshot.jpg?raw=true])

+We exported all of the bytes into a txt file using Wireshark.

+### Decryption of the Data
-Exporting all those bytes, we created a script that reversed the encryption for each byte:
+We then created a script that reversed the encryption for each byte:

 ```
 #!/bin/bash